 Holding the hand I wanted Annie to take in marriage, Stitched Ed walks me down the aisle leading to that exact classroom.

-The kids seated inside had all been digested by Stitched Ed and vomited in his horrible image.
+The kids seated inside have been digested by Stitched Ed and vomited in his horrible image.
 Each and every one of them is wearing the disfigured face that had been stitched into my mind’s gaping wound for years.

 Gripping my axe and emotions tightly, I start to vividly relive a nightmare… through the eyes of the monster.
 Swinging my axe wildly at the kids, I’m stopped only by the impossible date written on the chalkboard…